Regular monthly giving

 Does regular giving mean less goes to the cause?

 Not necessarily — it often reduces fundraising spend.
-Check the charity's fundraising ratio on its profile.
+Check the charity's fundraising ratio and Financial Efficiency beacon on its profile.

 How we score charities +